OtGabaldon/MachineLearningSpring2019/cifar10/README.md

 |Accuracy - Validation|  77.23% |
 |Accuracy - Test| 49.8% |
 #### Thoughts
+- [x] Try increasing number of epochs, since there is now more training data.
 - [x] Double check that new validation style is not affecting results.
-- [ ] Try increasing number of epochs, since there is now more training data
 #### (2.2) Increased Epochs to 75
 | Metric| Value |
 |-------|-------|